Functional Specifications

 Acceptance Criteria

-- AC-4.1.1: The task list supports sorting by at least: Title, Status, Priority, Created Date.
+- AC-4.1.1: The task list supports sorting by at least: Title, Due Date, Updated Date, Priority, and Status.

 - AC-4.1.2: Clicking a column header sorts the list by that column in ascending order.